the-infocom-files/hollywoodhijinx/docs/README.md

 ## Version History

 Zarf's Obsessively Complete Infocom Catalog holds copies of the game files for every existing version of Hollywood Hijinx listed in the Infocom Fact Sheet.
-It also holds the source files for versions 37/861215 and a later, in progress, version.
+It also holds the source files for version 37/861215 and a later, in progress, version.

 | Release | Serial | Story File                              | Zarf Sources                 | Historical Sources |
 | -------:|:------:|:---------------------------------------:|:----------------------------:|:------------------:|